very-good-science/data-ethics-club/_sources/join_in/join_in.md.txt

 Session will be introduced by [Dr Lyndsay Grant, Lecturer in Education at the University of Bristol](https://research-information.bris.ac.uk/en/persons/lyndsay-j-grant).

+Discussion questions:
+1. What are your experiences with using AI to teach (either yourself or others)?
+2. AI is promised to help alleviate teachers' unsustainable workload and thereby address a crisis in teacher recruitment and retention.
+What other responses to this problem might there be and why are they not being pursued?
+3. Who is accountable for the quality of education and resources generated through the use of AI?
+Who is accountable for the safe and ethical use of AI in schools and are they equipped to take on this role?

 ### Summer Book Club

 For our summer 2025 bookclub, we will be reading [AI Snake Oil: What artificial intelligence can do, what it can't and how to tell the difference](https://www.aisnakeoil.com/p/starting-reading-the-ai-snake-oil) by Arvind Narayanan and Sayash Kapoor.